rapmd73/JackrabbitRelay/README.md

 only and are in no way a reflection of what an individual  could have made or lost in the same situation.

+## Critical Differences

+Critical differences between Version 1 are 2 are:

+	1. Identity.cfg is absolutely **REQUIRED**.
+	2. IPList.cfg  is absolutely **REQUIRED**.

+Security is more aggressive now, including and upgraded identity generator.

 ## Notes

 The **alpha-1** branch is the current active branch. **IT IS NOT STABLE TO USE**.

 Rebuilding of the CCXT interface and adding the OANDA API are currently ongoing.
-The FIX protocol is slated to be assed as well
+The FIX protocol is slated to be assed as well.

 The **stable-1** branch is a frozen copy of version 1 of Jackrabbit Relay.

 The **main** branch is currently frozen.

 **Special Thanks** to the following people for providing me with testing accounts.

     1. Me4tGrind3r | Jonas
     2. MisterCrease